How to Disassemble or Break Down a Large Projection TV

 Do you have large screen projection TV that you want to get rid off?
 This instruction will give you a guide on how to break down and disassemble a projection TV into manageable pieces for disposal at a dump or landfill where the pieces and components can broken down further and have a chance for recycling.

 This article with photographs uses a Toshiba 50H82, a 50 inch projection TV as a model.
-This TV had picture quality issues that would cost almost the price of Large projection TVs are bulky and heavy.
-Getting rid of them can be expensive because the new High Definition TVs (HDTV) are cheap.
-Nobody wants the massive projection TVs anymore.
+This TV had picture quality issues and repairs would cost almost the price of modern flat screen TVs.
+Large projection TVs are bulky and heavy.
+Getting rid of them can be expensive because the new High Definition TVs (HDTV) are cheap and nobody wants the massive projection TVs anymore.
 These beasts take up too much space.
 (See Fig 1)

 In my opinion, breaking down the Toshiba was not difficult.
 The design was user friendly for internal access.
 However, the case around the main components was glued.
 But I have a solution for destruction.